postkevone/tiddlyresearch/README.md

 * Preview popup with editor capabilities

-* Multiple notes can be viewed or edited at once thanks to the double-sided view
+* Double-sided view (multiple notes can be viewed or edited at once)

-* Mobile support
+* Full mobile support

 ## Known Issues